-Contact Details lenziemeadowpta@yahoo.co.uk Website www.lenziemeadow.co.uk
+Contact Details lenziemeadowpta@yahoo.co.uk

 The Scottish Parent Teacher Council is the national organisation for PTAs in Scotland and runs an independent helpline service for all parents.
 They can be contacted by phone on 0131 226 4378, fax 0870 706 5814 or email on sptc@sptc.info or write to SPTC, Mansfield Traquair Centre, 15 Mansfield Place, Edinburgh EH3 6BB.